-This pleasant 4.2 mile loop trail is in the Columbine neighborhood just outside the entrance to Rocky Mountain National Park.
+The Colorado River Trail is a pleasant 4.2-mile loop trail in the Columbine neighborhood just outside the entrance to Rocky Mountain National Park.
 It is popular with snowshoers who wish to let their dogs take an off-leash romp in the snow.

-As of December 1st, visitors are required to purchase a $10 trail pass from the Nordic Center, which houses a retail shop with equipment rentals.
-There is also a lounge with a fireplace and snackbar in a fun social setting with beautiful views of the golf course.
+Visitors are required to purchase a $10 trail pass from the Grand Lake Nordic Center, which houses a retail shop with equipment rentals.
+There is also a lounge with a fireplace and snack bar in a fun social setting with beautiful views of the golf course.
 The Nordic Center hosts full moon events in the winter, where you can snowshoe to a bonfire with a bar offering hot chocolate and mulled wine.

-This popular, paved recreational avenue runs 6 miles one-way along Highway 40 connecting the Winter Park Ski Resort and the town of Fraser.
+The Fraser River Trail is a popular, paved recreational avenue that runs 6 miles one-way along Highway 40, connecting the Winter Park Ski Resort and the town of Fraser.
 Although it doesn’t often have much powder coverage, it offers a nice place to take a winter walk, especially with little ones.
 It is also the perfect place to experiment with different types of snowshoes.
 Try a lightweight racing model for winter running, or something more playful like this fun foam model from Crescent Moon Snowshoes.

 The trail also provides a nice walking tour of the area’s cultural and historic attractions, such as the Cozens Ranch Museum.
 The museum is located at the site of the valley’s first homestead from the 1800s, and the new Headwaters Center, which is a beautifully renovated barn that hosts events and ecological education facilities.
 The Lift shuttle bus has stops along the way for easy returns to your starting point if necessary.
 There are also many restaurants and shops within walking distance for breaks.

-Located across Highway 40 from Winter Park Resort, this trail starts out from the Discovery Loops trail at the Bonfils Stanton Outdoors Center.
+Located across Highway 40 from Winter Park Resort, the Jim Creek Trail trail starts out from the Discovery Loops trail at the Bonfils Stanton Outdoors Center.
 The Discovery Loop is a flat, easy nature trail.
 It offers a nice walk through shady pine forests frosted with snow and is handicap-accessible.

-Located a short drive from downtown Grand Lake, this iconic trek is one of the most popular trails in the area.
-Although the East Inlet trailhead is the gateway for many miles of trail leading to several lakes and backcountry campsites, Adams Falls is just one mile from the parking area and features a short, easy climb to a scenic waterfall lookout, which is even more beautiful in the winter when it freezes over.
+Located a short drive from downtown Grand Lake, Adams Falls is an iconic trek and one of the most popular trails in the area.
+Although the East Inlet trailhead is the gateway for many miles of trail leading to several lakes and backcountry campsites, Adams Falls is just one mile from the parking area.
+The hike features a short, easy climb to a scenic waterfall lookout, which is even more beautiful in the winter when it freezes over.

-Another popular year round trailhead near Grand Lake is the North Inlet.
+Another popular year-round trailhead near Grand Lake is the North Inlet.
 This trail gives access to Cascade Falls, among other liquid landmarks.
 At 6.5 miles round-trip, this is a fairly easy hike with just a moderate incline.
-However, it will take a little extra time with snowshoes and to spend some time at the top.
+However, it will take a little extra time with snowshoes and spend some time at the top.

 The first half of the trek is wide, flat and very beautiful, featuring a slow, winding river and several vast meadows where moose often hang out.
 The trail gains a little elevation as it rambles up to the falls, which are made of a collection of several terraced rock formations.
-Plenty of wide, flat rock areas exist at the falls’ site for taking a break before returning, or continuing on to the upper lakes, campsites and towering peaks that extend over the Continental Divide.
+Plenty of wide, flat rock areas exists at the falls’ site for taking a break before returning.
+Alternatively, you can from the falls on to the upper lakes, campsites and towering peaks that extend over the Continental Divide.
 The majority of this trail is contained within Rocky Mountain National Park (RMNP), so dogs are not allowed, even on leash.

 Monarch Lake Loop

-This lovely four mile loop around Monarch Lake features rolling terrain, beautiful lake and mountain views and lots of bird life.
-The trail is mostly flat, with some hilly sections on the southwest side of the lake, where a few wide, sandy beaches can also be found giving access to the shoreline.
+This lovely four-mile loop around Monarch Lake features rolling terrain, beautiful lake and mountain views and lots of birdlife.
+The trail is mostly flat, with some hilly sections on the southwest side of the lake, where a few wide, sandy beaches give access to the shoreline.
 The drive to this trailhead is across the dam on the south side of Lake Granby.
-It can be pretty bumpy, but is equally as scenic as the hike itself.
+It can be pretty bumpy but is equally as scenic as the hike itself.
 Dogs are allowed on leash.
 There is a parking fee required at the turnoff from Highway 34, as the lake is located within the Arapaho National Forest.